Automatic enrolment is a Government initiative to help more people save for later life through a pension scheme at work.

 Although you must be enrolled into the scheme if you meet the criteria, it's not compulsory to stay in it.
 You can choose to opt out at any time.
 If you opt out within one month, any contributions you have already made will be refunded, as if you had never joined.
 If you opt out after this, the type of scheme your employer sets up will determine whether you receive an immediate return of contributions, less any deductions, or a preserved pension.

 I have various deferred pensions with various ex-employers.
 Can I transfer these previous benefits to my employer’s pension scheme?

 It depends on what type of scheme your employer decides to use for automatic enrolment.
-The National Employment Savings Trust (NEST) does not currently accept transfers from other pension schemes.

 Most other pension schemes may accept transfers in, but there is no compulsion for them to accept them, other than a stakeholder pension scheme, and, if they do, there may be a minimum transfer value they will accept.
 You should check this with the scheme’s administrator.